Kidney Cancer Treatment in North Miami, FL

 Most likely, if you have kidney cancer, robotic surgery will be the procedure of choice.
 Specifically, the da Vinci Nephrectomy procedure.
 Each case differs, so you will need to consult with your urologist about treatment options.

-If you have more questions about kidney cancer, or believe you may be at risk, consult with urologist Richard Levin, MD by calling (305) 932-4444.
+If you have more questions about kidney cancer or believe you may be at risk, consult with urologist Richard Levin, MD by calling (305) 932-4444.
+You can also request an appointment at our urology clinic in Aventura, FL online.
+Our office is just a short drive from Hollywood and North Miami.